New to Practicing Yoga? Here’s Everything You Need to Get Started

 Oceanfoam Tidal Roller

 Foam rollers are great for massaging your muscles.
 We love this one especially for its wavy ridges, which help enhance its massage capabilities.
-You can lie your body across it and move up and down for a full-body release, or work on targeted areas like your back or hips.
-I love just arching over it for a heart-opening stretch.
+You can lie your body across it and move up and down for a full-body release, or work on targeted areas like the back or hips.
+I love just arching over it for a good heart-opening stretch.

 For Targeted Recovery